EasyScience/EasyReflectometryLib/README.md

 # What is EasyReflectometry?

-A reflectometry python package built on the [`easyscience` framework](https://easyscience.software).
+A reflectometry application and a python package built on the [`easyscience` framework](https://easyscience.software).

-This is information about the `easyreflectometry` Python library, but a graphical user application is also available.
+This repo and information is about the `easyreflectometry` Python library, but a graphical user application is also available.
 Find out about this APP at [`easyreflectometry.org`](https://easyreflectometry.org)

 # Installation